ygauthie/cs171-project-armed-conflicts/Proposal/proposal.md

 -----------------------------
 *Discuss your motivations and reasons for choosing this project, especially any background or research interests that may have influenced your decision.*

 One of us (Yvan) works as a defence scientist for the Department of National Defence in Canada, so from a professional perspective, he is interested in  military topics.
-The other team member (Ed) was  primarily interested in working on a rich data set with multiple spatial and temporal dimensions that could be explored through interactive visualization.
+The other member of the team (Ed) was  primarily interested in working on a rich data set with multiple spatial and temporal dimensions that could be explored through interactive visualization.

-For this project, we had to select a topic that did not require the use of classified or sensitive material.
-In the end, we decided to concentrate on the recent history (post-WWII) of armed conflicts in the world, a topic that is fully unclassified and for which we were able to find appropriate data sets.
+We had to select a topic that did not require the use of classified or sensitive material.
+We decided to concentrate on the recent history (post World War II) of armed conflicts in the world, a topic that is fully unclassified and for which we were able to find some interesting data sets.

 **Project Objectives**
 ---------------------
 *Provide the primary questions you are trying to answer with your visualization.
 What would you like to learn and accomplish?
 List the benefits.*

 Hundreds of armed conflicts, large and small, have occured in the world since World War II (WWII).
 This is a lot of data for anybody to grasp.
-We want to produce an interactive visualization that will effectively convey information on armed conflicts and allow users to answer various questions, such as:
+We want to produce an interactive visualization that will effectively convey information on armed conflicts and allow its users to answer various questions, such as:

 * Where in the world (countries and regions) have armed conflicts occurred since WWII?
 * What was the magnitude and duration of these conflicts?